-Assam: BJP sweeps Guwahati Municipal Corporation polls
+BJP sweeps Guwahati Municipal Corporation polls

-The Aam Aadmi Party and the Assam Jatiya Parishad won one seat each.
-The Congress, however, drew a blank.
+Of the 60 seats, the Aam Aadmi Party and the Assam Jatiya Parishad bagged one each.
+The Congress drew a blank.

 The Bharatiya Janata Party and its regional ally the Asom Gana Parishad swept the Guwahati Municipal Corporation elections on Sunday winning 58 out of 60 seats, PTI reported.
 The Aam Aadmi Party and the Assam Jatiya Parishad won one seat each.
 The Congress, however, drew a blank.